-Interestingly, the bat-eared fox resides in two disconnected areas in eastern Africa, from southeast Sudan to the middle of Tanzania; and in southern Africa, from Angola to regions of South Africa.
-These furry hunters prefer open, grassy plains and savannas with relatively little rainfall.
+The bat-eared fox is found in two disconnected areas in Africa.
+One population is in east Africa from Sudan to Tanzania.
+A second population is in southern Africa.
+They prefer open, grassy plains and savannas with relatively little rainfall.

 Eighty percent of the bat-eared fox’s diet is insects.
 Favorites include harvester termites, dung beetles, locusts, and grasshoppers.
 They also feed on fruit, vegetable matter, roots, ground-based birds, eggs, small mammals and reptiles, and invertebrates such as scorpions.